n8ebel/Slides/conferences/androidsummit18/fun()_talk_exploring_kotiln_functions.md

 # Java Method Converted to Kotlin

-^ if converted with Android Studio we might get something like this
+^ if converted with Android Studio we might get something like this ^ not that different right?
+^ but there are a few things to notice
+^ great.  pretty straightforward. a little more conside version of the familiar java method

 ```Kotlin
 class Greeter {